 GCSE Spanish offers a thorough grounding in this popular subject.
 Pupils will continue with the familiar skills encountered to date, that is to say speaking, reading, listening, translation and writing.
-The topics covered are interesting and practical: identity and culture; local, national and global areas of interest; current and future choices.
+The topics covered are interesting and practical: people and lifestyle; popular culture; communication and the world around us.